coder/docs/admin/access-control/index.md

 Optionally, you can specify **Additional Scopes** that Coder should request from the authentication provider.
 By default, Coder requests the scopes `openid`, `email`, and `profile`.
-Consult the documentation for your authentication provider for information on which additional scopes are supported.
+Consult the documentation for your authentication provider for information on which additional scopes they support.

 ## Disable built-in authentication